 The wedding of Peleus and Thetis was memorable as much for who was not invited as for who attended it.
 The basics of the story seem to have been established by the late Archaic period as evidenced by the Sophilos Dinos and Francois Vase (inset below).
 Both vases are examples of early 6th Century black-figure narrative art that depict the procession of gods to the palace of Peleus in order to celebrate his wedding to Thetis.
 All of the major Olympian gods, as well as others in good standing (i.e., not trapped in Tartaros!) were in attendance for the festive event.
 All except Eris, the incarnation of Strife, that is.
 She alone was not invited to the wedding.
 On the one hand, her omission makes sense.
 What newlyweds would want strife at their wedding?
 On the other hand, shaming Eris by making her the only god conspicuously not invited, as it turns out, was a good way to ensure strife at the wedding.

 So it was that Eris devised a way to bring strife to the wedding: she crafted a golden apple and inscribed on it "to the most beautiful" (or "to the fairest of them all" if you want to flaunt that dramatic license).
-The apple rolled to the feet of the gods Hera, Athena, and Aphrodite, each of whom claimed the it for herself.
-Unable to decide whom the apple rightfully belonged to, they took their dispute to Zeus, the arbiter of justice and order in the cosmos.
+The apple rolled to the feet of the gods Hera, Athena, and Aphrodite, each of whom claimed it for herself.
+Unable to decide to whom the apple rightfully belonged, they took their dispute to Zeus, the arbiter of justice and order in the cosmos.
 Zeus then put the apple in the hands of his herald and son, Hermes, ordering him to bring and the goddesses to a mortal shepherding his flock on the foothills of Mt.
 Ida in Asia Minor.
 There Hermes would give the apple to the shepherd, and the mortal would judge which goddess should receive it.

 Left: Attic black-figure volute krater by Kleitias (c.
 570 BCE).
 Museo Archeologico Etrusco 4209 Photo: Saiko (CC BY-SA 3.0)